mwaniki-erastus/alx-system_engineering-devops/0x02-shell_redirections/README.md

-5-firstlines - is used to print the last 10 lines of a file 6-third_line - uses a combination of head and tail to print a specific line ina file 8-cwd_state - writes the output of ls -la to afile 10-no_more_js - uses rm to delete all files witha .js extension 9-duplicate_last_line uses tail to get thye last line and appends it to the same file
+5-firstlines - is used to print the last 10 lines of a file 6-third_line - uses a combination of head and tail to print a specific line ina file 8-cwd_state - writes the output of ls -la to afile 9-duplicate_last_line uses tail to get thye last line and appends it to the same file 10-no_more_js uses find to seach for all .js files and deletes them